Life’s just beachy, don’t you think? There are few better ways to spend a summer than camping on the seaside.

 Imagine falling asleep to the twinkling stars and waking up to the waves crashing just a few feet in front of you.
 When the little ones are all tied up with sandcastles and ocean creatures, there’s nothing left to do except relax.

 Use these beach camping tips along with the printed kid-friendly activities, and you’ll be daydreaming while staring out at the coastline in no time.
+You may even learn a few new fun facts about the beach during your stay.
 Now the only thing you need to decide is—where will your beach adventure be?